nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 **But let's go step by step - how did this all start?**

-Back in the days in 2022, when I started working at [Fraunhofer IAO](https://www.morgenstadt.de/de/ueberuns/team.html), I took over a project called the [Nighttime Innovation Network](https://digitalakademie-bw.de/startschuss-innovationsnetzwerk-nachtkultur/) from a former colleague.
-The Nighttime Innovation Network—a series of workshops aimed at resolving conflicts between different interest groups in urban nights.
+Back in the days in 2022, when I started working at [Fraunhofer IAO](https://www.morgenstadt.de/de/ueberuns/team.html), I took over a project called the [Nighttime Innovation Network](https://digitalakademie-bw.de/startschuss-innovationsnetzwerk-nachtkultur/) from a former colleague - a series of workshops aimed at resolving conflicts between different interest groups in urban nights.
 Even my city's first night mayor participated.
 All was pretty exciting for me!

 The workshops (all online due to Covid-aftermath) [followed a consistent structure](https://drive.google.com/file/d/1NNyccauycP9rLKWHcROoYFiSQzGsh395/view?usp=sharing): Intro done by me, then breakout sessions in different groups, then discussion in big group.

-Over time and over multiple workshop sessions we went from large to small and then to large again.
-Meaning first overarching themes and subtopics were identified, then challenges and possible solutions to those subtopics and then (going large again)[^3].
+Over time and over multiple workshop sessions together we went through identifying overarching themes and subtopics to related challenges and possible solutions[^3].
 This process yielded a long list of possible ways forward, from which we compiled a more general and concise version of policy recommendations.
-It all sounds straightforward.
 I could present the findings at the [about pop conference](https://www.aboutpop.de/) conference on night-culture and we received positive feedback[^4].

-However, one thing stayed with me—during all discussions, it was challenging to keep myself and everyone else 'on track'.
-We were constantly tempted to switch between different layers of the problem—from an individual dispute at a specific time and place in the night, to the 'bigger picture', and individual participants' recommendations on best practices and personal experiences.
-Nevertheless, the outcome was useful and well-received.
+However, one thing stayed with me—during all discussions, it was challenging to keep myself and everyone else *'on track'*.
+We were constantly tempted to switch between *different layers* of the problem — from e.g. an *individual* dispute at a specific time and place in the night, to the *'bigger picture'*, and *individual* participants' recommendations on best practices and *personal* experiences.
+Nevertheless, we managed and the outcome was useful and well-received.

-The project finished, and sadly, no follow-up funding was secured, so in my working days it was naturally replaced with other projects.
-But it continued to ruminate within me, and I began to focus mostly on nocturnal [insects](https://www.science.org/content/article/where-have-all-insects-gone) and their [relationship to light](https://doi.org/10.1038/s41467-024-44785-3) [^5] and found the book *Managing Cities at Night: A Practitioner Guide*[^6].
+The project finished, and sadly, no follow-up funding was secured, so in my working days the [Nighttime Innovation Network](https://digitalakademie-bw.de/startschuss-innovationsnetzwerk-nachtkultur/) was naturally replaced with other projects.
+But it continued to ruminate inside me, and I began reading mostly on nocturnal [insects](https://www.science.org/content/article/where-have-all-insects-gone) and their [relationship to light](https://doi.org/10.1038/s41467-024-44785-3) [^5] and found the book *Managing Cities at Night: A Practitioner Guide*[^6].

 ![At NOEK conference - it clicked](/assets/images/blog-sxsw/noekpanel.jpg) *At NOEK conference - it clicked*